 Background Research Made Easy

-For 20 years, USA Trace has been helping to find people in the US with social security number search and background checks.
+For over 20 years, USA Trace has been helping to find people in the US with social security number search and background checks.
 Using national investigative database searches for public records, USA Trace has helped thousands of customers find people by name, reverse phone number, perform SSN trace/background checks, check criminal records and much more.

 Now, we've added the power of one of the largest, most powerful public records search engines to our SSN Search and Background Check service to provide free, instant search results!
 Combing through billions of up-to-the-minute records, you can expect to receive the same in-depth information you'd get from a private investigator.